Blaizzy/mlx-embeddings/docs/Manpage.md

 List all installed formulae.

-If *`formula`* is provided, summarize the paths within its current keg.
+If *`formula`* is provided, summarise the paths within its current keg.

 * `--full-name`:
   Print formulae with fully-qualified names.
 If `--full-name` is not passed, other options (i.e. `-1`, `-l`, `-r` and `-t`) are passed to `ls`(1) which produces the actual output.